pjotrp/bioinformatics/doc/design/workflow.md

 Make has support for dependency handling, implicit error handling, and has some parallelisation support.
 Make can be used to replace bash.
 The downside of make is that it represents a very simple language which makes frustratingly hard to write and read code.
-The worst aspect of make is that the depency logic (rules) are implicit and require the reader to disentangle logic every time.
+The worst aspect of make is that the dependency logic (rules) are implicit and require the reader to disentangle logic every time.

 More recent attempts at merging a modern computer language with make style